Many artists have done the “back to basics” album at some point in their careers.

 Finally, Ocasek came around and reunited with the remaining members of The Cars in 2011 for a new album, Move Like This, and a brief tour.
 Featuring four killer tunes and several other tracks that are better than anything on Door to Door, Move Like This is a much more fitting coda for the band.

 They also played one last time together at their Rock & Roll Hall of Fame induction in 2018.
-Eighteen months later, Ocasek died, ruling out any future reunions, although Hawkes later said that during the Hall of Fame performance, there had been a “sense of finality.”
+Hawkes later said that he felt like the Hall of Fame performance had “sense of finality.”
+And even if it hadn’t, Ocasek’s death 18 months later certainly sealed it.

-At least until they join up with Right Said Fred to form The Muscle Cars.
+At least until the remaining members join up with Right Said Fred to form The Muscle Cars.